syntaxsurge/veriventure/docs/youtube-demo-script.md

 1. **On-screen:** Navigate to `/documents`.
 2. **On-screen:** Highlight the pitch deck and business plan entries that were generated earlier using the AI tools.
 Open the pitch deck entry and show the `Preview` or `Download` buttons.
    - **Voice-over 11:** “The Documents page is my archive of AI-generated artefacts—pitch decks, business plans, resumes, and other content.
-I can re-open any document that I created with a single prompt and a `Use AI` click, or download it as a PDF or PPTX for email or data room uploads.”
+I can re-open any document that I created with a single prompt or download it as a PDF or PPTX for email or data room uploads.”

 ## Segment 12 – Claim Checker / Truth Alignment